DaniBodor/MitoticScoring/README.md

 ## Installing and starting ISAF
 [Download](https://github.com/DaniBodor/MitoticScoring/archive/refs/heads/main.zip) this repository by clicking the green 'Code' button above and 'Download ZIP' (or use git pull).

-Open ISAF by dragging _ISAF.ijm_ into FiJi and clicking 'Run' or hit Ctrl+R.
+Open ISAF by dragging _ISAF.ijm_ into Fiji and clicking 'Run' or hit Ctrl+R.
 Alternatively drop the _ISAF.ijm_ file into your ImageJ plugins\Analyze folder and select it from _Plugins > Analyze_ dropdown menu
 (requires a restart after you first drop the file there).
 You can then also create a custom shortcut key via _Plugins > Shortcuts > Add Shortcut..._.